SanduniUpekha/Google-Drive-Clone/README.md

 - Responsive design using Material CSS framework
 - User-friendly interface for easy navigation

-## Getting Started

-To explore the Google Drive Clone project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/google-drive-clone.git`
-2. Navigate to the project directory: `cd google-drive-clone`
-3. Open the `index.html` file in your preferred web browser.

 ## Usage

 - Navigate through the folder structure to see the visual representation of folders and files.